 - Legal Fees – These are the fees you’ll be charged by your conveyancer or solicitor for the work they’ve done for you.

 Depending on your property’s value and size, these fees will vary from house to house.
-However, you can estimate that you’ll pay around £850 – £2,000.
+However, you can estimate that you’ll pay around £850 – £2,000, also dependent on the conveyancing solicitor you choose.

 5. Mortgage Valuation Fees